amsqr/amsqr/README.md

 Alejandro Mosquera López

-R&D Software Engineer at Broadcom developing systems and methods for automatic threat hunting: malicious network traffic analysis, malware analysis, unknown threat categorization, messaging abuse filters, APT detection and attack chain inference based on machine learning.
+Online safety expert and Computer Scientist developing systems and methods for automatic threat hunting: malicious network traffic analysis, malware analysis, unknown threat categorization, messaging abuse filters, APT detection and attack chain inference based on machine learning.

 All my GitHub repositories are of personal nature, and have no relationship with my work activities.